silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Type Coercion
-**Description:** *Type coercion* happens when JavaScript automatically converts a value from one type to another, such as from number to string.
+**Description:** happens when JavaScript automatically converts a value from one type to another, such as from number to string.
 Understanding it helps avoid unexpected results.
 **Example:**
 ```javascript
 // Implicit Coercion